ferfebles/atreus-2leds1speaker-ragel/readme.md

 # Atreus Firmware + Ragel logic

-This is a fork from the Atreus Firmware, in which I have implemented the layer change using only the 'fn' key using the Ragel state machine compiler.
+This is a fork from the Atreus Firmware, in which I have implemented the layer change using only the 'fn' key with the Ragel state machine compiler.

 The idea was that the keyboard will have 4 layers: